Highlights from the Ratings and Financial Report for Visa Inc. (V)

 V’s Market Performance

-V stocks went up by 8.63% for the week, with a monthly jump of 16.61% and a quarterly performance of 0.44%, while its annual performance rate touched -2.18%.
-The volatility ratio for the week stands at 3.09% while the volatility levels for the past 30 days are set at 2.66% for Visa Inc. The simple moving average for the period of the last 20 days is 9.91% for V stocks with a simple moving average of 0.38% for the last 200 days.
+V stocks went down by -5.90% for the week, with a monthly jump of 6.14% and a quarterly performance of -7.66%, while its annual performance rate touched -5.65%.
+The volatility ratio for the week stands at 2.53% while the volatility levels for the past 30 days are set at 2.72% for Visa Inc. The simple moving average for the period of the last 20 days is 2.62% for V stocks with a simple moving average of -4.43% for the last 200 days.

 Analysts’ Opinion of V